 Fad therapies for autism spectrum disorder (ASD) quickly become popular for a while, then disappear.
 They sound plausible and promise amazing results, but aren’t usually supported by scientific evidence.
 But how can you tell the difference between a reliable intervention and a fad?

-When interventions for ASD are promoted, they come with claims of all kinds.
-Generally, evidence offered to support these claims falls into three categories – science, pseudoscience and anti-science.
-Fad interventions are often based on anti-scientific or pseudoscientific claims.
+When interventions for autism spectrum disorder (ASD) are promoted, they come with claims of all kinds.
+Evidence offered to support these claims generally falls into three categories – science, pseudoscience and anti-science.

 Pseudoscientific claims use scientific-sounding words or present theories that sound plausible.
-But they actually offer no real evidence that a scientific approach has been used.
-Instead, published case examples or parent and expert testimonials might be offered as evidence.
+But there’s no real evidence that a scientific approach has been used.
+Instead, supporters of these therapies might offer published case examples or parent and expert testimonials as evidence.

 Claims based on anti-science generally rely on belief or faith.
-Parents are simply asked to believe that the intervention works.
-Sometimes, the people promoting it might even say that it can’t be tested because testing will interfere with the intervention.
+You’re simply asked to believe that the intervention works.
+Sometimes, the people promoting the therapy might even say that it can’t be tested because testing will interfere with it.
 These interventions are often promoted with convincing stories from other parents.

-To work out whether an intervention is based on anti-science or pseudoscience, consider whether it:
+To work out whether an intervention is a fad based on anti-science or pseudoscience, consider whether it: